csc179/Section-1/README.md

-# Section1
+# Section 1
-CSC 179 Section1
+CSC 179 Section 1

 This repository will contain all of the material needed for this class.